Lotus Buddhism / FAQ / Nichiren Buddhism and the Teaching of Karma

 The mechanism through which karma is created follows the working of the Law of Cause and Effect.
 This Law is described in the Lotus Sutra, and it teaches that any action we do has two kinds of results:

-- a latent effect, (future consequences of past action).
+- a latent effect, (future consequences of the action).

 Repeated actions of a certain trend will create in our attitude a deeper tendency and a stronger attraction of the same nature of events or motivations (becoming the driving force influencing the future of our life).
 As such, we become psychologically prone to certain patterns of events.